molleraj/MetaCRAST/README.md

 `sh local_install.sh`

-A sample simulated metagenome is included in MetaCRAST/data.
-You can use this to test the software.
+A sample simulated metagenome is included in `MetaCRAST/data` (`simAMDmetagenome-600-454.fasta`).
+This is a simulated acid mine drainage metagenome generated with Grinder (Angly et al., 2012).
+You can use this to test the software, as follows, from the MetaCRAST directory (`MetaCRAST/`):
+``
+Then, to check the number of spacers detected, do this:
+`grep -c ">" totalSpacersCD90.fa`

 # Usage
 `MetaCRAST` takes **FASTA** files as inputs (both for the CRISPR DRs and the metagenome).
 Optional arguments are in brackets.